TheolZacharopoulos/uva-st-ma2-2/assignment-6/README.md

 ## Exercise 7
 To test that we got the right Mersenne primes we compared them with the numbers given in the `Lecture6.hs` file.
-We found that a precision of 1 frequently gives you false positives while a precision of 10 mostly works.
+We found that a precision of 1 frequently gives you false positives while a precision of 10 performs better.